Who's ready for a great fall 2021 semester?!

 Proposals for large events, defined as 250 or more in attendance, will need to go through a review process.
 The report recommends large events be held outdoors when possible.

-For large indoor events with non-IU attendees, all attendees will be required to wear a mask during the event.
+For indoor events, all attendees will be required to wear a mask during the event.